 It is worth mentioning that not only banks can be a financial institution as we tend to think.
-The term encompasses several other businesses that deal with financial and monetary transactions such as money exchange, deposits, loans, etc. Therefore, insurance companies and investment firms, to name a few, are also considered financial institutions.
+The term encompasses several other businesses that deal with financial and monetary transactions like money exchange, deposits, loans, etc. Therefore, insurance companies and investment firms, to name a few, are also considered financial institutions.

-How to stay compliant with the BSA?
+How to stay compliant?
 File reports.

-If a person conducts a transaction in currency that exceeds $10,000, his or her financial institution must provide the government with a Currency Transaction Report (CTR).
+If a person conducts a transaction in currency that exceeds $10,000, his or her financial institution must provide FinCEN with a Currency Transaction Report (CTR).
 This transaction can be, for instance, a money exchange, deposit or withdrawal of currency regardless of the reason.
 Notice that we talk about a transaction performed in cash or coin.
 The amount mentioned can be a result of a singular transaction or several ones made in 24 hours by one person.

 To file a CTR, a financial institution must get information about a person who conducts a transaction.
 This is usually the Social Security number and some kind of government-issued document like a driver’s license.

-Let us give you an example of structuring.
+Here is an example of structuring.
 Imagine you have sold your car and received $18,000 in cash.
 You want to deposit the money but, for some reason, you do not want to have a CTR filed on you.
 So, you decide to break up the sum and deposit $9,000 first.
 Then you wait a day, come to your bank and deposit $9,000 more.
 Unfortunately, if you do this, you will break the law since you received this money from one transaction from one person in a single day.
 Hence, you must notify your financial institution that you received this money from a singular or connected transaction conducted in 24 hours and a financial institution must file a CTR.

 It is worth noticing that certain persons or institutions that routinely use currency might be granted an exemption from filing a CTR.
 This undoubtedly helps institutions to reduce the reporting burden.